harrisonp1223/harrisonp1223/README.md

 Our data from AT&T was provided through AWS services and we will be working with the data within EC2 instances.
 We will use Python and R to achieve the tasks outlined above.

-Again, unfortunately I'm unable to share our exact processes and code because they involve confidential AT&T data & information.
+Again, unfortunately I'm unable to share our exact processes, code, and resulting deliverables because they involve confidential AT&T data & information.